clamsproject/aapb-annotations/january-slates/readme.md

 ```

 ## Tool Installation: Unknown
 _TODO: Tool used is unknown.
-Follow up questions with Sammy should illuminate this._
+Follow-up questions with Sammy should illuminate this._

 ## Annotation Guidelines: Transcribing/Closed Captioning
-_What guidelines were used for this?_
+_TODO: What guidelines were used for this?_
 ### Preparation
 Multiple videos must be prepared for annotation.
 ### Process of Annotating